CTMoney/burger/README.md

 ---
 ### Difficulties
-    Surprisingly none so far - was able to set up ORM -> model -> controller fairly simply.
+    Surprisingly was able to set up ORM -> model -> controller fairly simply.
-    I'm anticipating the partial to be difficult.

-    I am now starting to hate handlebars.
+    Handlebars was a bit of a pain.